Separation of powers under the United States Constitution

-Separation of powers is a political doctrine originating in the writings of Charles de Secondat, Baron de Montesquieu in The Spirit of the Laws, in which he argued for a constitutional government with three separate branches, each of which would have defined abilities to check the powers of the others.
-This philosophy heavily influenced the drafting of the United States Constitution, according to which the Legislative, Executive, and Judicial branches of the United States government are kept distinct in order to prevent abuse of power.
+Separation of powers is a political doctrine originating in the writings of Charles de Secondat, Baron de Montesquieu in The Spirit of the Laws, in which he argued for a constitutional government with three separate branches, each of which would have defined authority to check the powers of the others.
+This philosophy heavily influenced the United States Constitution, according to which the Legislative, Executive, and Judicial branches of the United States government are kept distinct to prevent abuse of power.
 The American form of separation of powers is associated with a system of checks and balances.

 During the Age of Enlightenment, philosophers such as Montesquieu advocated the principle in their writings, whereas others, such as Thomas Hobbes, strongly opposed it.
 Montesquieu was one of the foremost supporters of separating the legislature, the executive, and the judiciary.
-His writings considerably influenced the Founding Fathers of the United States, such as Alexander Hamilton, who participated in the Constitutional Convention of 1787 which drafted the Constitution.
+His writings considerably influenced the Founding Fathers of the United States, such as Alexander Hamilton and James Madison, who participated in the Constitutional Convention of 1787, which drafted the Constitution.

 Some U.S. states did not observe a strict separation of powers in the 18th century.
 In New Jersey, the governor also functioned as a member of the state's highest court and as the presiding officer of one house of the New Jersey Legislature.
 The president of Delaware was a member of the Court of Appeals; the presiding officers of the two houses of the state legislature also served in the executive department as vice presidents.
 In both Delaware and Pennsylvania, members of the executive council served at the same time as judges.
-On the other hand, many southern states explicitly required separation of powers.
+On the other hand, many southern states explicitly required the separation of powers.
 Maryland, Virginia, North Carolina and Georgia all kept the branches of government "separate and distinct."

 Legislative power

 Congress has the sole power to legislate for the United States.
 Under the nondelegation doctrine, Congress may not delegate its lawmaking responsibilities to any other agency.
 In this vein, the Supreme Court held in the 1998 case Clinton v.
 City of New York that Congress could not delegate a "line-item veto" to the President, by powers vested in the government by the Constitution.

 Where Congress does not make great and sweeping delegations of its authority, the Supreme Court has been less stringent.
 One of the earliest cases involving the exact limits of non-delegation was Wayman v.
-Southard 23 U.S. (10 Wet.)
+Southard, 23 U.S. (10 Wet.)
 1, 42 (1825).
 Congress had delegated to the courts the power to prescribe judicial procedure; it was contended that Congress had thereby unconstitutionally clothed the judiciary with legislative powers.
 While Chief Justice John Marshall conceded that the determination of rules of procedure was a legislative function, he distinguished between "important" subjects and mere details.
 Marshall wrote that "a general provision may be made, and power is given to those who are to act under such general provisions, to fill up the details."